amadeus4dev/developer-guides/.github/contributing.md

 cd developer-guides
 ```

-Create your virtual environment and install the dependences:
+Create your virtual environment and install the dependences

 ```
 virtualenv venv